Executed man's lawyers raise concerns about lethal injection

 RICHMOND, Va.
-(AP) — Attorneys for a convicted killer executed in Virginia say they’re concerned his lethal injection caused a painful death.
+(AP) — Attorneys for a convicted killer executed in Virginia for the brutal killings of a family in 2006 said Thursday that they are concerned that his lethal injection caused a painful death.

 Ricky Gray was pronounced dead at 9:42 p.m.
-Wednesday after receiving a three-drug injection.
-The 39-year-old was convicted of brutally killing a Richmond family in 2006.
+Wednesday after receiving a three-drug injection for the slayings of 9-year-old Stella Harvey and her 4-year-old sister, Ruby.
+Gray killed the girls along with their parents, Bryan and Kathryn Harvey, at their Richmond home while the family was preparing to host a New Year’s party.

-Gray’s attorneys said Thursday that officials have provided “no plausible explanation” for why the process of inserting the IV took about 30 minutes, which is longer than usual.
-They also questioned whether Gray was fully unconscious when the second drug was injected, noting that his head moved side to side after the so-called “pinch test.”
+The process of inserting an IV into Gray — which neither the public nor Gray’s attorneys witnessed — took more than 30 minutes, which is longer than usual.
+Lisa Kinney, a spokeswoman for the Virginia Department of Corrections, attributed the delay to difficulty finding a vein for the IV.

-A Department of Corrections spokeswoman didn’t immediately respond to messages.
-She told The Richmond Times-Dispatch the delay was due to difficulty in placing the IV line in a vein.
+But Gray’s attorneys said Thursday they didn’t find that to be a “plausible explanation.”
+They also questioned whether Gray was fully unconscious when the second or third drugs were injected, noting that his head moved side to side after the so-called “pinch test.”

 Most Read Stories